lukasjakobi/minecraft-core/README.md

 # Minecraft Core

-A Minecraft Spigot Add-On to increase your speed of development.
-Creating Items, Inventorys, Scoreboards and more the easy way.
+A Minecraft Spigot add-on to increase your speed of development.
+Create items, inventorys, scoreboards and more the easy way.

 # Getting Started